Mills Act Program

 A: Owners of historic buildings may qualify for property tax relief if they pledge to rehabilitate and maintain the historical and architectural character of their properties for at least a ten-year period.
 The Mills Act program is especially beneficial for recent buyers of historic properties and for current owners of historic buildings who have made major improvements to their properties.

-Mills Act participants may realize substantial property tax savings of between 40% and 60% each year for newly improved or purchased older properties because valuations of Mills Act properties are determined by the Income Approach to Value rather than by the standard Market Approach to Value.
+Mills Act participants may realize substantial property tax savings each year for their properties because valuations of properties under a Mills Act contract are determined by the Income Approach to Value rather than by the standard Market Approach to Value.
 The income approach, divided by a capitalization rate, determines the assessed value of the property.
-In general, the income of an owner-occupied property is based on comparable rents for similar properties in the area, while the income amount on a commercial property is based on actual rent received.
-Because rental values vary from area to area, actual property savings vary from county to county.
-In addition, as County Assessors are required to assess all properties annually, Mills Act properties may realize slight increases in property taxes each year.
+In general, the income of a residential property is based on comparable rents for similar properties in the area, while the income amount on a commercial property is based on actual rent received.
+Because rental values vary from area to area, actual property savings vary around the state.
+It is important to note that because County Assessors are required to assess all properties annually, Mills Act properties may see slight fluctuation in property taxes each year.

 Q: What is OHP’s role in the Mills Act program?